daokoder/dao-modules/os/process/README.md

 __Note:__ The routine will fail with error on Windows if the execution cannot be started (for instance, *path* is not valid); on Unix, you may need to examine the process status or exit code (which will be set to 1) to detect execution failure.

 __Warning:__ On Windows, environment variable strings are assumed to be in local or ASCII encoding

+**Errors:** `Value` in case of invalid environment variable definition, `Value` when `io::Stream` used for redirection is not a file or is not readable/writable (depending on what is redirected), `Process` if failed to start new process
 <a name="shell"></a>
 ```ruby
 shell(command: string, ...: